hol-workshop/hol-workshop.github.io/gglab/step2.md

 #### Choose your Availability Domain (AD aka available datacentre)

-Some may see just one AD depending on regions, however in my case I can see three AD because my region Germany Frankfurt has 3 AD's.
+Some may see just one AD depending on regions, however in my case I can see three ADs because my region Germany Frankfurt has 3 ADs.

-We will stick to *Always free Eligibile* AD and click on "Change Image"
+We will stick to *Always free Eligibile* AD2 for example and click on "Change Image"

 ![](./files/pgsql/pg_2_1.png)

 #### Go to Platform Images tab

 Choose "Canonical Ubuntu 20.04 *Always Free Eligible"* OS image for this occasion and click on select image.
+I advise you to choose latest available.

 ![](./files/pgsql/pg_2_2.png)

 #### Choose your shape

 There are 2 options for choosing your image:
-   - Always Free Eligible E2.1.Micro shape, this doesn't charge you anything at all, free for life.
+   - Always Free Eligible E2.1.Micro shape, this doesn't charge you anything at all, free for life but little slower than other shapes.
    - Other shapes with higher CPUs, higher memory and higher network bandwidth, costs vary depending on your need.

 If you wish to continue with *Always Free* shape don't change shape here.
 ![](./files/pgsql/pg_3.png)

-#### [Change shape]
+#### Change shape
-When you clicked on change shape, you will see Virtual Machine options by default.
-Click on *Specialty and Legacy* tab to list available shapes for your tenancy.
+When you clicked on change shape, you will see **Virtual Machine** options by default.
+Click on **_Specialty and Legacy_** tab to list all available shapes for your tenancy.

 ![](./files/pgsql/pg_3_1.png)

-I choose VM.Standard.E2.1 AMD shape for PostgreSQL DB, since this is for just small demo.
+I choose **VM.Standard.E2.1** AMD shape for PostgreSQL DB, since this is for just small demo.

 ![](./files/pgsql/pg_3_2.png)